Ameobea/homepage/notes/content/posts/generating-textures-for-3d-using-stable-diffusion.md

 ### Converting Textures from 1K to 4K

-Once I found a good prompt and good params, I just set it to generate a bunch images and let it go!
-I let it run for around 2 hours and god a selection of ~50 images.
+Once I found a good prompt and good params, I just set it to generate a bunch of images and let it go!
+I let it run for around 2 hours and got a selection of ~50 images.
 A lot are bad, but there are more than enough gems in the bunch to work with.

 One thing you may have noted is that I said "4K textures" in the title of this post but all the images I've generated so far are 1K.
 Well if you thought I was going to say that I did something along the line of upscaling using one of the many possible methods, you'd be wrong actually!